El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data

 \subsection{Contribution from the cluster}

-We estimate the impact of the cluster scale mass contribution to the kinematics of L1 and L3 in two different ways.
-The first estimate accounts for the cluster mass within the $0\farcs6$ aperture centered on L1 and L3 (consistently with the measurement aperture), and integrated along the entire line of sight.
-Hence this estimate is conservative and potentially overestimates the cluster contribution.
-The second and more realistic method takes into account the three dimensional distribution of the cluster, here assuming it is spherical and using the best fit parameters for the core- and cut-radius obtained in \citet{Caminha2023}.
-We obtain that the additional mass of the cluster component increases the galaxies velocity dispersion by factors of 27\% (conservative) or 11\% (realistic) for L1, and only 16\% or 9\% for L3 due to its higher mass ($\rm L3 \gtrsim 1.8 \times L1$ from \citealt{Caminha2023}).
+Since the cluster mass distribution might have a non-negligible effect on the kinematics of L1 and L3, we estimate its impact on $\sigma_{v,\rm los}$ for these two galaxies.
+Based on the model of \citet{Caminha2023}, we compute the one dimensional projected total mass map without L1, L2 and L3 and measure the cluster mass contribution within the galaxies.
+Due to the lack of information about the cluster mass profile along the line of sight, we consider two approximations.
+The first consists of assuming that all cluster mass and galaxies are located at a thin plane.
+In this case, we use a $0\farcs6$ aperture centered on L1 and L3 (consistently with the measurement aperture) to compute the cluster mass.
+This estimate is conservative and potentially overestimates the cluster contribution.
+The second method assumes a mass profile along the line of sight given by a cored isothermal profile \citep[see e.g.,][]{Eliasdottir2007}, that is $\rho(z) \propto 1/(r_{\rm core}^2+z^2)$, where $r_{\rm core}$ is the core radius of the main cluster halo.
+In this case, the cluster mass is integrated within the same aperture but out to two times the cut radii of L1 and L3 along the $z$ direction.
+Such assumption of a symmetric profile along the line of sight is still an approximation, but gives a more realistic estimation of the impact on the galaxies kinematics.
+We obtain that the additional mass of the cluster component increases the galaxies velocity dispersion by factors of 27\% (conservative) or 11\% (realistic) for L1, and only 16\% or 9\% for L3.